 Today’s travelers want better clothing.
 Gone are the days of chucking a pair of hand-me-down cargo pants and a few cotton t-shirts into your duffle bag for your next off the grid adventure.
 Expensive checked bag fees, the rise of freelancers (like myself), and digital nomads working from all over the world have spawned a new type of traveler with a different type of wardrobe.
 We need to pack light and travel hard for weeks at a time while still looking great on the road.
 Luckily, we’re living in the golden age of travel clothing.

 Breakthroughs in space age fabrics, crowdfunding great ideas, and changes to the way clothing gets made (size, scale, and sustainability) have lead to more functional travel clothing that you’re not embarrassed to wear.
 Travel clothing is going mainstream, and big name brands have noticed.
 Featherweight insulation, new waterproofing techniques, even tech integration and “smart” clothing are just some of the hallmarks of tomorrow’s new travel wardrobe.
+But even old-school flannel is a great travel fabric.
 People want more from their travel clothing, and brands are delivering.

 I chatted with several fashion designers, travel clothing experts, and clothing brand CEOs about the clothing innovations that are changing how we travel.
 Here’s a look at a few performance fabrics to watch out for, clothing brands with an eye toward innovation, and some seriously stylish travel clothing with all the rugged features you’d expect from gear that’s road tested in some of the world’s most demanding environments.
 Get excited because the future of travel clothing is here today, and it’s amazing.